 That old chestnut.

 Gah!
 That sounded like pretty much exactly the opposite of what I do (was he trying to tell me something, I wonder?).
 Almost all my shots (the ones I display anyway...) are, as a general rule, carefully considered, pre-visualised and as technically perfect as I currently know how to make them.
 They are all real places and real moments; they are also my interpretations of those places and moments.
-Through my knowledge of photographic theory and camera settings and with a variety of lenses and filters, I apply myself to the creation of final, out of camera results that I can refine on the computer.
+Through my knowledge of photographic theory and camera settings and with a variety of lenses and the odd filter here and there, I apply myself to the creation of final, out-of-camera results that I can refine on the computer.
 As well as a photographer, this perhaps also makes me a digital artist (or a fraud, depending on your photography school sympathies!).

 Regardless, the important thing is that my work is primarily bringing me fulfilment.
 The fact that others regularly appreciate what I do is a wonderful thing too (and I do realise that there are just as many who think of it as a waste of space as there are those who would be happy to give it wall space) but these opinions are actually neither here nor there.
 You are never going to please everyone (nor should you dilute your vision in order to) but you must at least, please, please yourself.
 This is the key to satisfying and continuing productivity in your work.